Can Osteopathy Help Your Condition?

 - Foot pain

-Osteopathy involves hands on treatment (sometimes deep tissue) to relax tight and painful muscles, ligaments and tendons.
+Osteopathy involves hands-on treatment (sometimes deep tissue) to relax tight and painful muscles, ligaments and tendons.
 It also involves the stretching and articulating of restricted joints, and manipulation (short quick movements that can produce a clicking sound) for freeing up locked joints.
-Here at Avenue Health we can also use ultra sound for inflamed ligaments and tendons, and G5 massage machine for the treatment of soft tissue injuries.
+We can also use Shockwave Therapy for a number of conditions, ultrasound for inflamed ligaments and tendons, a G5 massage machine for the treatment of soft tissue injuries, and prescribe Orthotics for foot, knee, hip and back problems.

-To become registered by The General Osteopathic Council, osteopaths need to have an Osteopathic degree.
+To become registered by the General Osteopathic Council, osteopaths need to have an Osteopathic degree.
 Studying for a degree in Osteopathy takes four years full-time or five years part-time.
-There are eight osteopathic education institutions awarding degrees recognised by the General Osteopathic Council.
-After graduating, every osteopath has to complete 30 hours of additional training (continual professional development) every year.
+After graduating, every osteopath has to complete many hours of additional training (continual professional development) every year.